Turn Tough Cuts Into Restaurant-Quality Steaks

 2. Season While You Tenderize

-Apply your favorite all-natural seasoning blend while tenderizing.
-This works the flavors deep into the meat while you're breaking down the fibers—a technique professional chefs use for maximum flavor penetration.
+Apply Kalmes 2-in-1 Seasoning & Tenderizer generously to both sides of your steak.
+This works the flavors deep into the meat while the enzymes break down tough fibers—a technique professional chefs use for maximum flavor penetration.

 3. Let It Rest

-After tenderizing and seasoning, let your steak rest for 15-30 minutes at room temperature.
-This allows the seasonings to penetrate and the meat to relax.
+After seasoning, let your steak rest for 15-30 minutes at room temperature (or up to 24 hours in the refrigerator for maximum tenderness).
+This allows the seasoning to penetrate and the enzymes to do their work.

 0 comments